bookofproofs/bookofproofs.github.io/_sources/history/17th-century/sluze.md

 ### Mathematical Profile (Excerpt):
 * Perhaps the most common French form of his name is 'Sluse', but the Latin version 'Slusius' is the one form which is always used in his scientific international correspondence.
-* His father and paternal grandfather were both named René de Sluse so we now have to be careful in giving details of three people with the same name; let us temporarily call them René the Younger, René the Elder, and René the Eldest.
-* René the Elder was a lawyer working as clerk of the court, while his father René the Eldest served as mayor of Visé.
-* The mother of René the Younger (René the Elder's husband) was Catherine Waltheri de Castro, a daughter of Walther Plorard who was mayor of Visé on several occasions.
-* Several other members of the family were prominent figures, like for example René's maternal uncle Gualthère Waltheri who also trained as a lawyer and served as the secretary of papal briefs to Innocent X, pope from 1644 to 1655.
 * After the death of Innocent X, he served as secretary of papal briefs to his successor, pope Alexander VII.
-* Another of René's maternal uncles was Jean Waltheri who was first a canon and then the dean of the collegial church in Visé.
-* René had two brothers: Pierre Louis and Jean Gualière who both entered the Church, the latter became a cardinal in the year following René's death.
-* René's family had no doubts the direction that his life should take, namely a training in law leading to an ecclesiastical career, and his education was arranged with this aim in mind.
 * De Sluze studied civil and canon law at the University of Louvain from the autumn of 1638 to the summer of 1642.
 * De Sluze studied at the University of Sapienza and received a doctorate in law in October 1643.
 * After this de Sluze remained in Rome where he greatly enjoyed the scholarly environment and he studied a large number of subjects including many languages such as Greek, Hebrew, Arabic and Syriac, as well as mathematics and astronomy.